Nude swimming: England

-19th century

 "Mermaids at Brighton" by William Heath, c.
 1829, depicts women sea bathing with bathing machines.

 At the beginning of the Victorian period in England, men and boys typically swam naked in the sea near bathing machines that were used by women.
 Some efforts were made to designate separate beach sections for males and females.
 An 1842 review of seaside resorts noted that naked men in the sea were a primary attraction for visitors to Ramsgate, including women.
 The writer finds this no different from women viewing images of nude men in art galleries, near-naked men in the opera, or workers in the water.
 On the River Cherwell near the University of Oxford, an area for male nude bathing was known as Parson's Pleasure.

 In the latter half of the 19th century, the rise of the influence of Christian Evangelicals caused arrangements for mixed bathing to be reassessed.
 Moral pressures led some town councils to establish zones for the women and men to bathe separately.
 These areas were not policed; mixed bathing was a popular activity.
 Resorts attempted to placate the Evangelicals without upsetting traditional bathers.
 There are very few records of magistrates enforcing the bylaws.
 In 1895, Cosmopolitan reported: "At most English resorts, buff bathing is available before eight o'clock in the morning" while Brighton, Worthing, Hastings, Bexhill, Bognor and Folkestone still tolerated nude bathing at any time of the day, in areas away from the central bathing areas.

+However at Margate, the conventions regarding both gender segregation and male nudity were ignored, resulting in what was called "promiscuous bathing"; clothed women in the same location as naked men.
+Rather than being avoided, beach-goers gathered to enjoy the spectacle, often using telescopes.

 Drawers, or caleçons as they were called (fr:caleçon de bain), came into use in the 1860s.
 Even then, many protested against them and wanted to remain in the nude.
 Rev. Francis Kilvert, an English clergyman and nude swimmer, described men's bathing suits coming into use in the 1870s as "a pair of very short red and white striped drawers".
 Excerpts from Kilvert's diary show the transition in the England of the 1870s from an acceptance of nude bathing to the acceptance of bathing suits.
 Kilvert describes "a delicious feeling of freedom in stripping in the open air and running down naked to the sea."

 In 1895, The Daily Telegraph, Standard, Daily Graphic and Daily Mail newspapers ran a campaign to reintroduce mixed bathing in all resorts, pointing out that its prohibition split up families and encouraged them to take their holidays abroad.
 Commercial pressure defeated the moral pressures.
 Sea bathing had ceased to be done for health reasons and was done overwhelmingly for pleasure.
 As the segregated beaches in town disappeared, bathing costumes for men became part of the commercial package, and nude bathing ceased.